cashonize/cashonize-wallet/README.md

 In special: molecular, Mike Komaransky, 'BCH Conference', toorik and majamalu.

 Futher thanks to bitcoincashautist, Joemar, Romit and Kallisti for being very helpful responding to questions. <br>
-Also a thank you to users reporting bugs: samrock5000 and Stockleezy.
+Also a thank you to users reporting bugs: samrock5000, Stockleezy and Steve Thurmond.

 ## Historic version